Will employees have a choice to work remotely?

 Are there departments that are not student-focused or do not provide direct service to any on-campus efforts that will remain remote in the fall in order to minimize density?

 Vice presidents will be working with their divisions to identify who is able to return to campus and the timelines for doing so.
-Employees who are able to complete their work remotely will continue to do so for now.
+Employees who are able to complete their work remotely will continue to do so.
 We will continue to monitor and evaluate the density based on state guidance and the needs of our community.

-Will I be able to travel to conferences, symposia, etc. on behalf of the College this fall?
+Will I be able to travel to conferences, symposia, etc. on behalf of the College?

-The College will limit all non-essential business travel.
-Please secure approval from your supervisor before making business travel plans.
+The College will continue to prohibit all non-essential business travel.
+Please secure approval from your supervisor before making essential business travel plans.

 Will faculty use face coverings when teaching?